Conflict Resolution and Mediation

 - If you cannot work it out; seek the help of a qualified neutral party.
 There are many offices on campus that can offer you help in reaching a solution and mediating a conflict.
-You can seek help from your Hall Director or other member of the Housing staff, The Office of Conflict Resolution and Student Conduct or the University Counseling Center.
+You can seek help from your Community Coordinator, Graduate Community Director, or other member of the Housing staff, The Office of Conflict Resolution and Student Conduct or the University Counseling Center.

 Warters, W.C.
 (2000) Mediation in the campus community.
 San Francisco, CA: Jossey Bass